drorlab/pensa/docs/tut-4-comparison.rst

                np.array(vis).T, fmt='%s', delimiter=',',
                header='Residue, max.
 JSD(A,B)')

-The same method can be used to investigate differences in conformational states of the torsion distributions, rather than the entire continuous distributions, and the data is plotted in the same manner.
+To investigate differences in discrete conformational microstates within the torsion distributions, rather than the continuous distributions, the State Specific Information (SSI) analysis can be employed in the same manner.

 .. code:: python